-What do you give someone with cancer?
+Finding the right gift to give someone with cancer is easier when you have a list of comforting ideas to choose from.
 These gift ideas and tips won’t make people feel like “cancer patients”, yet they encourage healing and balance.

 “I suspect that the most basic and powerful way to connect to another person is to listen,” writes Rachel Naomi Remen in Kitchen Table Wisdom.
 “Just listen.
 Perhaps the most important thing we ever give each other is our attention.
 And especially if it’s given from the heart.
 When people are talking, there’s no need to do anything but receive them.
 Just take them in.
 Listen to what they’re saying.
 Care about it.
 Most times caring about it is even more important than understanding it.”